LeeCampbell/IntroToRx/content/08_Partitioning.md

 The `Window` operator is very similar to the `Buffer`.
 It can split the input into chunks based either on element count or time, and it also offers support for overlapping windows.
 However, it has a different return type.
 Whereas using `Buffer` on an `IObservable<T>` will return an `IObservable<IList<T>>`, `Window` will return an `IObservable<IObservable<T>>`.
 This means that `Window` doesn't have to wait until it has filled a complete buffer before producing anything.

 Because `Buffer` returns an `IObservable<IList<T>>`, it can't produce a chunk until it has all of the elements that will go into that chunk. `IList<T>` supports random access—you can ask it how many elements it has, and you can retrieve any element by numeric index, and we expect these operations to complete immediately.
 (It would be technically possible to write an implementation of `IList<T>` representing as yet unreceived data, and to make its `Count` and indexer properties block if you try to use them before that data is available, but this would be a strange thing to do.
-Developers expect lists to return information immediately.)
+Developers expect lists to return information immediately, and the lists produced by Rx's `Buffer` meet that expectation.)
 So if you write, say, `Buffer(4)`, it can't produce anything until it has all 4 items that will constitute the first chunk.

 But because `Window` returns an observable that produces a nested observable to represent each chunk, it can emit that before necessarily having all of the elements.
 In fact, it emits a new window as soon as it knows it will need one.
 If you use `Window(4, 1)` for example, the observable it returns emits its first nested observable immediately.
 And then as soon as the source produces its first element, that nested observable will emit that element, and then the second nested observable will be produced.
 We passed `1` as the 2nd argument to `Window`, so we get a new window for every element the source produces.
 As soon as the first element has been emitted, the next item the source emits will appear in the second window (and also the first, since we've specified overlapping windows in this case), so the second window is effectively _open_ from immediately after the emergence of the first element.
 So the `IObservable<IObservable<T>>` that `Window` return produces a new `IObservable<T>` at that point.